DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 ### Education software

-Microsoft Windows devices do not have Office 365 applications installed, but school-aged children will be able to use Office 365 online, if you or their school have an active subscription.
+Microsoft Windows devices do not have Office 365 applications installed, but school-aged children will be able to use Office 365 online if you or their school have an active subscription.
 A child or young person not in school (such as a care leaver) can make use of their own preferred online system.

 Schools can [apply to get set up on Office 365 Education](https://covid19.thekeysupport.com/remote-learning/) for free.
 Office 365 Education includes Microsoft Word, Excel and Powerpoint as well as many mobile device management features.

 ## Mobile device management

-Computacenter will send all Microsoft Windows laptops and tablets to you with security settings already configured and managed by the Department for Education (DfE) using Microsoft Intune.
+Microsoft Windows laptops and tablets are delivered to you with security settings already configured and managed by the Department for Education (DfE) using Microsoft Intune.

-These mobile device management (MDM) settings safeguard children and young people from inappropriate content and prevent them from making changes to files or settings that might stop the device from working.
+These mobile device management (MDM) settings prevent children and young people from making changes to files or settings that might stop the device from working.
 It is not possible to tailor the configured MDM to meet local needs.
 Anything you try to install yourself may be lost when the DfE MDM is updated every 2 hours.

-We will not actively monitor users' activity on the devices.
-Websites users visit on their devices will not be logged by Cisco Umbrella.
-Those logs would not be available to the LA or trust but could help ensure that ongoing filtering is effective, for example by letting us test whether it's working after we adjust filtering rules.
+DfE will not actively monitor users' activity  through the mobile device management solution.
+Websites users visit on their devices will be logged by Cisco Umbrella, but we will not monitor these logs and they will not be available to the local authority or trust.
+DfE will turn logging on when we need to check that ongoing filtering is effective, for example by letting us test whether the filtering is effective after adjusting filtering rules.

 You can loan the devices out to users straight away as the MDM will be in place until 31 March 2021.
 After this, the MDM will expire.
 The devices will continue to work with the last settings provided by DfE but they will no longer be managed or updated.

-**If you remove the MDM provided by DfE or continue using the devices after 31 March 2021, it’s your responsibility to set up alternative safeguarding measures to avoid risks to the children and young people in your care.**

 You can take control of the devices at any time by restoring them to factory settings and applying your own remote management solution.
 This will restore the machine to its original state without any DfE software or settings, and it will no longer be enrolled in the DfE device management system.

+**If you remove the MDM provided by DfE or continue using the devices after 31 March 2021, it’s your responsibility to set up alternative safeguarding measures to avoid risks to the children and young people in your care.**

 ## Content filtering

 Microsoft Windows devices come with a web-filtering service called Cisco Umbrella installed.
 This blocks a range of illegal and inappropriate content and limits searching to the ‘Safe Search’ provided by popular search engines.

-The web-filtering settings are designed to make the devices safe to use and suitable for a wide range of users from pre-school children up to care leavers.
+The web-filtering settings are designed to make the devices safe to use and suitable for a wide range of users, from pre-school children up to care leavers.

 This filtering should not prevent legitimate use of the devices.
 Your technical contact will have [access to support](/devices/support-and-maintenance) to report any incident.